chrisly42/cajon-plugin/README.md

 The plugin also supports the conversion of the most common JUnit 4 assertions to AssertJ.

+## Wrong use of AssertJ

+Cajon also warns about bogus or incorrect uses of AssertJ.

 ## Lookup and refactoring of string-based extracting()

 AssertJ allows [extracting POJO fields/properties on iterables/arrays](http://joel-costigliola.github.io/assertj/assertj-core-features-highlight.html#extracted-properties-assertion).